platocrat/personality-lab/README.md

 4. Click on the "Security credentials" tab.
 5. Scroll down to the "Access keys" section and click the white "Create access key" button.
 6. On "Access key best practices & alternatives" step, the select the "Application running outside AWS" option and click the Next.
 7. Enter a useful description tag value for this secret key.
-For example, using the name of the repository, e.g. `personality-lab-app` is a great choice.
+For example, using the name of the repository, e.g. `next-app` is a great choice.
 8. Click the orange "Create access key" button.

 After completing the last step, make sure to copy each of the Secret value and the Access ID values.